abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

     ![Run workflow](../../../images/azure-deploy-run-workflow.png)

-14. Navigate to the web app url to see the deployed application.
+14. Navigate to the web app URL to see the deployed application.

     ![Azure Web App](../../../images/azure-deploy-runtime-stack2.png)